Multisample DNA-only#

 fig = group.barplot("dna", percentage=True)

-#If you want to change the color of certain clones, you can try something like the following:
+#To change the color of certain clones, try something like the following:

 #fig.data[0].marker.color = "red"